 - Pulse in shortening, honey, and peppermint extract until dough forms

-- Roll out dough between 2 pieces of parchment paper to ⅛ inch thick
+- Roll out dough between 2 pieces of parchment paper to ⅛-inch thick

 - Freeze dough for 15 minutes

-- Using a 2-inch cookie cutter, cut out dough
+- Using a 2 inch cookie cutter, cut out dough

-- Bake at 350° for 4 minutes
+- Bake at 350°F for 4-5 minutes

-- Transfer plate to freezer for 1 hour
+- Freeze 1 hour

 These healthy, gluten-free cookies are a wonderful DIY holiday gift.
 They’re perfect for Christmas, Hanukkah, and other celebrations.
 I love to give these Paleo Thin Mints alongside my homemade Hamantaschen when Purim rolls around.